Parks

 cranberry farm, with many partially restored buildings of

 the old village.
-It also contains a wonderful nature trail through
+Almost 8,000 acres, it also contains a wonderful

-cedar forests, across Cedar Creek and around the cranberry bogs.
+nature trail through cedar forests, across Cedar Creek and around

 (east)